AlperenGuntekin/alperenguntekin/README.md

 ### 🙋‍♂️ About Me

 Hey!
 I'm Alperen from Turkey.
 I create content on Design and Development, and I'm passionate about learning new languages and frameworks.
-Lately, I've been diving into TypeScript, Electron, Node.js, React, MongoDB, and Tailwind CSS.
+Lately, I've been diving into TypeScript, Express.js, Node.js, React, React Native, MongoDB, and Tailwind CSS.
 I also have a deep love for wireframing, UI/UX, and design in general.
 Whether it's crafting seamless user interfaces or exploring the latest in web technologies, I'm always eager to learn and grow.

-- 🌱 I’m currently learning **React Native**
+- 🌱 I’m currently learning **Electron**
 - 💬 Feel free to ask me anything on **[Telegram](https://t.me/AlperenGuntekin)**
 - 📫 You can reach me at **alperenguntekin@hotmail.com**
 - 📝 Check out my articles on **[Medium](https://medium.com/@alperenguntekin)**